30+ Income Survey Questions (Ranges, Examples + Best Practices 2026)

 - Prefer not to say

 Direct budget data for your category.
-Adjust the ranges to match your price point.
-The "I do not budget" option captures impulse buyers and those who see the category as a non-priority.
+Adjust ranges to match your price point.

 - Price is the most important factor